FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/_posts/2025-04-01-GUAVA-Protocol.md

 #### DATA ACQUISITION

-1. At the end of the run, go to the "Analyse" menu (top left) and click on "Current Run Stats".
-Selecxt the desidered metrics for the output.
+1. At the end of the run, go to the "Analyse" menu (top left).
+2. Select the file for the desired run, data will show up on the screen.
+Click on each well of the plate to make sure that the red quadrat is located around your cell population.
+Move the quadrat to better include your cells cluster if needed.
+3. Click on "Current Run Stats".
+Select the desidered metrics for the output.
 ![results.jpg](https://github.com/FScucchia-LabNotebooks/FScucchia_Putnam_Lab_Notebook/blob/master/images/results.jpg?raw=true)
-2. Click on "Get group stat" and export the results to csv.
+4. Click on "Get group stat" and export the results to csv.

 #### Quick Clean